Okoyl/specit/README.md

 ### Custom Spec Template

-If you want to use a different specfile template to create you package, you can specify it your `package.json`:
+If you want to use a different specfile template to create your package, you can specify it your `package.json`:
 ```json
 {
   "spec": {